 I think I just realized why Jack is so abusive to his horse with his comments.
 Remember the last mission with John?
 In the last, brief segment of it, you control Jack as he rides a horse as fast as he can back to the ranch for John.
 He's too late, as John's dead.
-Also, a couple of missions earlier, when you save Jack from the bear, if you explore the area, you'll find Jack's horse lying dead and disembowled by the bear.
+Also, a couple of missions earlier, when you save Jack from the bear, if you explore the area, you'll find Jack's horse lying dead and disemboweled by the bear.
 Think about it: Two times, we've seen horses fail Jack.
 One fails him by not enabling him to flee for his life, forcing him to cower behind a rock; and another fails him by not enabling him in getting back to the ranch in time.
 That's why he's so pushy on his horses as an adult, because he feels that if he doesn't get the horse to hurry the hell up, then something really awful is going to happen.
-After all, it happened twice in a span of a week since John came home.
+After all, it happened twice in the span of a week since John came home.
 Sure, it's annoying, but I think there was a point hidden behind it.

 The song "Dead Man's Gun" refers to John Marston's last moments of life.
-Even though his last act may seem futile he is taking a stance of defiance against the tyranny that Ross has put the Marstons through.
+Even though his last act may seem futile, he is taking a stance of defiance against the tyranny that Ross has put the Marstons through.

-Also the Mysterious Stranger who knows of John's past sins remarks that "many have" damned him: God Damn You!
+Also, the Mysterious Stranger who knows of John's past sins remarks that "many have" damned him: God Damn You!

 Pay special attention to the location you meet him at for the final part of his side-quest.
 It's the hill where John is buried.

-It is heavily implied that the reason why Jack is as good a gunslinger as his father in the three years between "The Last Enemy That Shall Be Destroyed" and his mother's death is because he was trained by Landon Ricketts.
+It's heavily implied that the reason why Jack is as good a gunslinger as his father in the three years between "The Last Enemy That Shall Be Destroyed" and his mother's death is because he was trained by Landon Ricketts.
 The final newspaper in the game has an article about how famous gunslinger Landon Ricketts moved back to the States three years ago (when John Marston died), and sometimes after killing someone Jack will proclaim "Landon Ricketts, eat your heart out!"